 Of the hundreds of thousands of fungal species, only a few hundred are able to infect humans and even fewer have the capacity to cause serious health problems.
 However, when they do infect humans, fungi can cause a variety of illnesses with symptoms ranging from a mild rash to life threatening pneumonia and death.
+Well known diseases frequently associated with fungal infection include various allergies, lung infections and meningitis, but also much less dangerous ailments like athlete's foot and thrush (a mouth infection typical in newborns).

 It is estimated that fungal infections kill more than 1.5 million people every year1 and the number of cases continues to increase2.
-The factors behind the increased incidence of serious invasive (also known as systemic) fungal infections can be grouped into three broad categories:
+The factors behind the increased incidence particularly of serious invasive (also known as systemic) fungal infections can be grouped into three broad categories: